 Garage Bar

-If you like your bacon and Bloody Marys with a funky, urban vibe, Garage Bar is sure to become your favorite brunch spot.
+Garage Bar is sure to become your favorite brunch spot if you like your bacon and Bloody Marys with a funky, urban vibe.
 The rock-and-roll soundtrack and homespun leather seats offer the perfect backdrop for delectable menu items like Warm Beignets and Smoked Salmon.
 Garage Bar also serves up brick oven pizzas during lunch, and the Brussels sprouts pie is definitely the best way to hit your daily veggie quota.

 The delicious ham and eggs at Garage Bar | Image: Garage Bar